mgherghi/Warez/Soft-Ban.md

 - [Smsreceivefree](https://anonym.to/?http://Smsreceivefree.com) - Temporary SMS and Disposable Numbers.
 - [Sonetel](https://anonym.to/?http://Sonetel.com) - Free and paid service for virtual sms numbers.
 - [Tempsms](https://anonym.to/?http://Tempsms.ru) - (`RU`) -  Keep spam out of your phone and stay safe - just use a free disposable temporary phone number!
 - [WRZHost.com](https://anonym.to/?http://wrzhost.com/) - (`insecure`) - WrzHost specializes in allowing warez, and acts as a safe-haven for people wanting to start warez-related projects with anonymity.
-They offer shared hosting, Linux VPS’s and dedicated servers.
+They offer shared hosting, Linux VPSâ€™s and dedicated servers.